george-hawkins/odroid-c2/odroid-vs-cloud-image.md

 The same set of steps on the Odroid went much the same except...

 During the upgrade it warns you about changes to `boot.ini` - if you compare the old and new `boot.ini` after the changes you can see that both the old and new file are from Odroid, i.e. there's no issue of some Odroid specific version being overwritten with an Ubuntu generic version, and if you look at the changes there's nothing very interesting.

+During the kernel image removal step I was a little nervous removing `linux-image-c2` even though it wasn't the current kernel - but all seemed to go fine.

 Running the `clean` step resulted in the output: